Centre-for-Aesthetics-of-AI-Images/Retriever-Wizard/README.md

 - **Step 8**: add annotation fields (your categories) and apply them as an overlay.
 - **Step 9**: allows a visual projection of the distance between the query image and other images.

-If you’re using known data, you can skip setup checks by clicking **Auto-validate Steps 1–5 and go to Step 6**.
+If you’re using  known and already verified data, you can skip setup checks by clicking **Auto-validate Steps 1–5 and go to Step 6** (2-clicks needed).

 ## Notes
 - The app stores a small settings checkpoint in `.retriever_wizard/settings.json` (next to `ReWiz.py`).
-- Annotation overlays are written under your chosen `output_dir` in an `_overlay/` folder and never overwrite your input CSVs.
+- Annotation overlays are written under your chosen `output_dir` in an `_overlay/` folder and never overwrite your input CSVs, but can later be used as potential metadata.

-## Known gaps
-- Navigation between steps can be smoother.

 ### Disclaimer
 Parts of this project were drafted or refactored with the assistance of large language models.